matthewkmayer/matthewkmayer.github.io/blag/content/post/build-ci-cd.md

 ## Three separate ideas

-**Build server** is a server, servers or a system that automatically builds and tests code.
+*Build server* is a server, servers or a system that automatically builds and tests code.

-**Continuous Integration** and **Continuous Delivery** are both processes, guiding humans on what to do.
+*Continuous Integration* and *Continuous Delivery* are both processes, guiding humans on what to do.

 ## Build server (or build service)

-What it does:

 Whenever code is pushed to the repository, the build server checks out that commit or branch and tries to build the code and run tests.
-The exact build and run steps depend on the language being used in the repo.
+The exact build and run steps depend on the language being used.
 For a Go project, the server may run `go build` followed by `go test ./...` and report back success or failure.
 This ensures what's checked in to source control can be built by someone else, not just the person who wrote the code.

 Examples: